thewca/wca-regulations/wca-regulations_2012.md

 - 2s) Exceptions for documented disabilities:
   - 2s1) For competitors with hearing disabilities, judges may replace the vocal instructions with hand signals.
   - 2s2) For competitors with physical disabilities, judges may assist with starting and stopping the timer.
   - 2s3) Competitors with other disabilities that may prevent them from abiding by one or more WCA Regulations may request special accommodations with the WCA Delegate.
-Such accommodations must be noted in the Delegate Report.
+Such accommodations shall be noted in the Delegate Report.
 - 2t) All competitors must be familiar with and understand the WCA Regulations before the competition.